XxGonanxX/ForFunPython/README.md

 Just some easy-for-fun python codes

 # How does it works?
-Simply, I will probably take some simple pyhton exercises or develop my owns.
+Simply, I will probably take some simple pyhton exercises or develop some of my own.
 I will add instructions or rules that the code must follow.

 # How to run?
 Just go to visual Studio, open the code and hit run to compile.